fresheneesz/deadunit/README.md

 `deadunit`
 ========

 A dead-simple nesting unit testing module for node.js (and someday the browser!).
 This repository provides default visual representations for the output of [deadunit-core](https://github.com/fresheneesz/deadunitCore), as well as a formatter that can be used to easily create custom test visualizations.

+'*Now with both console and HTML output!*'

 Why use it over...
 ==================

 The only competitive alternative I know is [Wizek's Tree](https://github.com/Wizek/Tree).

 * deadunit is simple, doesn't provide needless sugar (e.g. always-pass/always-fail asserts) or an awkward sentence-like api
 * deadunit prints the lines of code of asserts in the test results!
 * deadunit doesn't proscribe synchronization for you - it only expects that you make sure your tests finish before you access the resutls.
+* deadunit supports testing code that uses [node fibers](https://github.com/laverdet/node-fibers)

 Then again, tree is designed to work in browsers, whereas deadunit doesn't yet do that.